MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-installation-issues.md

 1. Rerun the Visual Studio Installer bootstrapper.
 You might find the bootstrapper in your **Downloads** folder with a file name that matches a `vs_[Visual Studio edition]__*.exe` pattern.
 Or, you can download the bootstrapper for your edition of Visual Studio from the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page.
 1. Try to reinstall Visual Studio.

+::: moniker range=">=vs-2022"

 ### Step 7 - Rollback

 If none of the previous steps help you successfully upgrade Visual Studio, you can try to rollback to your previously installed version.
-Learn more about the [rollback feature in Visual Studio](https://aka.ms/vs/rollback) before trying to rollback.
+Learn more about the [rollback feature in Visual Studio](/visualstudio/releases/2022/release-notes/) before trying to rollback.

 > [!NOTE]
 > With Visual Studio 2022 17.4, you'll be able to rollback to your previously installed version.